jgohe3/appcenter-sampleapp-android/README.md

 The Android application in this repository and its corresponding tutorials will help you quickly and easily onboard to Visual Studio App Center.

 ## About this repository
 The App Center SDK modules are already integrated within the application.
 Simply follow the tutorials to learn how to use each service.
+(Test)

 ## Tutorials
 First navigate to the **Getting Started** tutorial linked below.
 After following that tutorial, you can choose which App Center service to explore. (test)